What program did you study at Dorset College & why?

-In 2015 I did the pre-nursing course in Dorset College.
+In 2015, I did the Pre-Nursing course in Dorset College.
 I applied through the CAO for a Nursing Degree as a mature student.
 To my great surprise, I was offered three colleges, but I choose Trinity College because it is the nearest to my home and it is also well known around the world.

-Why did you choose studying with Us?
+Why did you choose to study with us?

-How was your experience studying at Dorset College Dublin?
+How was your experience studying at Dorset College, Dublin?

-When I started my course, it was a bit hard for me to understand the academic words and the assignments were quite stressful.
+When I started my course, it was a bit hard for me to understand all the academic words, and the assignments were quite stressful.
 This was because I left secondary school in 2001, and after 15 years I joined an academic course.
 However, my principle at that time was to start any assignments or exams studies as early as possible and avoid procrastination.
-Moreover, I always asked relevant questions when I had any doubts and was confused about any topics.
+Moreover, I always asked relevant questions when I had any doubts or was confused about any topics.
 To add, most of my studies were carried out when I was working night shifts during my breaks and during quiet times.

-B. Patience – my tutors were very understanding towards me.
+B. Patience – My tutors were very understanding towards me.
 They always answered my questions and took time to explain to me when I was lost or did not understand something.

-What recommendation would you have for those who are thinking about studying with Us?
+What recommendation would you have for those who are thinking about studying with us?

-If you want to help people, you want to provide a compassionate person centered care, Dorset College is the right place that will prepare you and will teach you how to perform you role in a holistic manner.
+If you want to help people, you want to provide a compassionate person centered care, Dorset College is the right place that will prepare you and will teach you how to perform your role in a holistic manner.

 How has your experience at Dorset College influenced your professional development?

-I developed myself to behave professionally at work and to work as a team using proper communication skills.
+I developed myself to behave professionally at work, and to work as a team using proper communication skills.

 Dorset is ...